 The Akai Professional MPK Mini MK2 is your ideal travel companion.
-With a compact design, yet a functional set of elements, this mini MIDI controller adds greater versatility to your beat making experience if you find yourself traveling frequently.
+With a compact design, yet a functional set of elements, this mini MIDI keybaord adds greater versatility to your beat making experience if you find yourself traveling frequently.

 The MIDI controller is available in a limited edition finish, featuring a color combination of white, black, red, and green.
 The controller comes with eight built-in drum pads that can be easily customized according to the track you are working on.
 The configurable DAW interface allows you to use this MIDI controller with a greater range of software solutions.

 The keyboard in this MIDI controller features a total of 25 keys.
 This is somewhat limited compared to a full-size MIDI keyboard, but when it comes to frequent travelers, the key count is still adequate when you are not working in a full studio setup.
 The lower number of keys also allow the Akai brand to create a MIDI controller that weighs less, with a smaller footprint compared to alternatives.